netlify/netlify-lambda/README.md

 The default webpack configuration uses `babel-loader` with a [few basic settings](https://github.com/netlify/netlify-lambda/blob/master/lib/build.js#L19-L33).

-However, if any `.babelrc` is found in the directory `netlify-lambda` is run from, or [folders above it](https://github.com/netlify/netlify-lambda/pull/92) (useful for monorepos), it will be used instead of the default one.
+However, if any valid Babel config file is found in the directory `netlify-lambda` is run from, or [folders above it](https://github.com/netlify/netlify-lambda/pull/92) (useful for monorepos), it will be used instead of the default one.

 It is possible to disable this behaviour by passing `--babelrc false`.